ssentinull/hugo-portfolio/content/blogs/auto-deploy-portfolio-to-github-pages.md

 {{< image src="/img/blogs/auto-deploy-portfolio-to-github-pages/1.png" position="center" >}}

 We've successfully deployed our portfolio to Github Pages!! :tada: :confetti_ball: It wasn't that difficult, right?
-But then again, if we have to push to multiple repos to deploy our portfolio everytime we make a change could be rather cumbersome.
+But then again, if we have to push to multiple repos to deploy our portfolio every time we make a change could be rather cumbersome.
 Thankfully, there's a way to automate it.

 ## Automate the deployment process.